Residential Counselor jobs at Pine Street Inn - 53 jobs

 Residential counselor job at Pine Street Inn

-The Awake Overnight Counselor will provide awake overnight coverage, doing regular rounds throughout the building, being available to tenants as necessary, assisting with regular daily tenant wellness checks, observing, and upholding the rights of tenants, overseeing occupancy agreement and house rule compliance, setting limits when appropriate, and providing crisis intervention as necessary.
-Counselors will contribute to the physical upkeep of the building by noting any housekeeping or maintenance issues that arise during their shift, resolving these problems where possible, and forwarding concerns to appropriate staff for later resolution when necessary.
-May be assigned to other Supportive Housing sites as necessary.
-Occasional daytime availability will be required for trainings, meetings, and other obligations.
+The Mobile Overnight Counselor will be assigned on a nightly basis to the Supportive Housing locations with the greatest level of need for overnight staff due to health or behavioral challenges within the house.
+Mobile Overnight Counselors are also a part of the on-call emergency response team, and as such will frequently be called to leave their assigned building to respond to a request for help elsewhere.
+The Mobile Overnight Counselor will provide an awake nighttime presence, doing regular rounds throughout the building, being available to tenants as necessary, assisting with regular daily tenant wellness checks, observing and upholding the rights of tenants, overseeing occupancy agreement and house rule compliance, setting limits when appropriate, and providing crisis intervention as necessary.
+Mobile Overnight Counselors will contribute to the physical upkeep of the building by noting any housekeeping or maintenance issues that arise during their shift, resolving these problems themselves as possible and forwarding concerns on to appropriate staff.
+The Mobile Overnight Counselor will assist with organizing and maintaining required resources and tools at each building.
+Occasional daytime availability will be required for trainings, court proceedings, meetings and other obligations.
 This person will be an important member of a team, which has as its goal assisting our tenants to achieve the very highest possible quality of life.

 Requirements